UK startup Causal raises $4.2M to kill Excel with a better number-crunching app – TechCrunch

 Over a call Abdaal told me: “We started really because we saw how difficult it is to actually work with numbers and spreadsheets.
 You have these esoteric formulas that are really hard to understand which is why something like 80% of spreadsheets have errors in them.
 Spreadsheets are also really disconnected from the other tools that companies use.
 Finance teams typically spend days with everyone manually pulling in data from accounting systems.
 So, these are some of the problems that we’re trying to solve.
 Right now we are a pretty small team of five, mostly engineers, and we’re really focused on building a very horizontal product that every team in a company can use for number crunching.
 As a seed investment it’s really, really nice because it lets us double down on some of the traction that we’ve gotten.”

-“Many of us have felt the pain that comes with building and managing large spreadsheets across teams and data sources firsthand,” added Seth Pierrepont, Partner at Accel.
+“Many of us have felt the pain that comes with building and managing large spreadsheets across teams and data sources firsthand,” added Seth Pierrepont, partner at Accel.
 “Taimur and Lukas are talented, product-focused founders who have taken the intuitive Excel-like interface that we’re all familiar with, and supercharged it with data integrations, collaboration features, and high-quality visualizations.
 Beyond that, they’ve leveraged their data science and mathematics backgrounds to offer sophisticated models out of the box, giving all users the ability to harness much more powerful predictive capabilities.”